-Simultaneously, 822 C-47 Dakotas were racing towards the Cotentin.
+Simultaneously, 822 C-47 Dakotas were American paratroops were racing towards the Cotentin peninsula.
 At the pivot point, codename “Hoboken,” a solitary Allied submarine positioned northwest of the German-occupied Channel Island, flashed beacon directions to the airborne armada.
 Dakotas carrying the 82nd Airborne received a signal to turn to the southeast on a heading of 135, while the Dakotas carrying the 101st Airborne turned to a heading of 140 degrees.

 The planes were racing towards the drop zones at 130 miles per hour but as they closed the Drop Zone (DZ), they throttled back to 110 mph.
 A hornet’s nest of ack-ack fire rose up to greet them.
 The green light came on within the aircraft.
 Paratroopers began to hook on to the parachute-triggering line.
-Soon they were tumbling out of the aircraft into the night sky filled with racing flashes of lethal light.
+Soon they were tumbling out of aircraft into the murky night sky illuminated by racing flashes of lethal light.

 The 82nd Airborne had five main objectives in Normandy: to capture and hold Ste-Mère-Église following which they were to link up with the 101st Airborne by securing the area north of Neuville-au-Plain and Beuzeville-au-Plain.
 A third objective was to secure the two road bridges, the D67 which ran though Chef-du-Pont and the D15, which ran through a small, unremarkable stone bridge at a hamlet called La Fière.